(1,1) almost L-space knots: Background and Review

 \subsection{Knot Floer homology and almost L-space knots}

 Knot Floer homology is a knot invariant due independently to Ozsv\'{a}th-Szab\'{o} \cite{OSknot} and J. Rasmussen \cite{Ras_complement}.
 We briefly review the definition.

 For a knot $K$, in a rational homology three sphere $Y$, one associates a doubly-pointed Heegaard diagram $\hH=\{ \Sigma, \bm{\alpha}, \bm{\beta},z,w \} $, where $\Sigma$ is a genus $g$ surface.
-The symmetric product of $\Sigma$, \ $\Sym^g(\Sigma)$, is a $2g$-dimensional symplectic manifold obtained by taking the quotient of the $g$-fold Cartesian product by the natural action of the symmetric group $S_g$. $\Sym^g(\Sigma)$ contains two Lagrangians given as the image of the following manifolds under the quotient.
+The symmetric product of $\Sigma$, \ $\Sym^g(\Sigma)$, is a $g$-dimensional {complex} manifold obtained by taking the quotient of the $g$-fold Cartesian product by the natural action of the symmetric group $S_g$. $\Sym^g(\Sigma)$ contains two {totally real tori} given as the image of the following manifolds under the quotient.
 Ozsv\'{a}th-Szab\'{o} define a map

 in \cite[Section 2.6]{OSclosed}.
 Set $\mathfrak{T}(\hH, s) = \{ x \in \mathbb{T}_\alpha \cap \mathbb{T}_\beta \ | \ \spincs_w(x) = s \}.$ Suppose $[K]$ is of order $d$ in $H_1(Y),$ then there is a function